Choosing between a hair supplement or an over-the-counter product can be hard, and knowing the difference requires a lot of research.

 Before and after photos may have you curious or doubtful about the effectiveness of supplements for you; so here is a Hairtamin vs Biotin review to help you find out how viable they are from someone who’s used them!

-When it comes to people who have no trouble trying out all various styles and lengths on hair, look no further – I love playing around with my tresses.
+When it comes to people who have no trouble trying out all various styles and lengths of hair, look no further – I love playing around with my tresses.

-Unfortunately, too much braiding, curling, coloring, and twisting to your hair has its effects.
+Unfortunately, too much braiding, curling, coloring, and twisting of your hair has its effects.